 Clubs/teams are responsible to collect all fees/levies for all members participating in their teams and to pass applicable fees on to Melbourne Softball.
 All fees must be paid by the third round of each competition.
-Most clubs understand that a lump sum payment may be difficult for some, so an arrangement to pay by regular installments can be made with the club management.
+Most clubs understand that a lump sum payment may be difficult for some, so an arrangement to pay by regular instalments can be made with the club management.

 All players are required to be in full uniform as soon as possible, but by no later than the third week.
 Clubs/teams are responsible to register with Melbourne Softball details (style/colour) of the uniform to be worn and to arrange provision to their members.

 The Clubs provide all the necessary equipment for players including bats, gloves, balls and safety wear such as batting helmets and catchers’ protective gear.